AggelosKatsaliros/Learning-Vector-Quantization-and-K-Means/README.md

 It is an eclipse Project

 You can import it !!!
-To run the programs  it you need first to run genPointMain , then K-Means or LVQ class
+To run the programs  it you need first to run genPointMain , then K-Means or LVQ class .

-To run plots you need to have octave/matlab installed then   run .m files
+To run plots you need to have octave/matlab installed then   run .m files.